 In New York City, about one in four Asian American men smoke tobacco.
 If you or a family member needs help quitting smoking, the Charles B. Wang Community Health Center can help.

 - Asian Americans for Equality (AAFE)

-A community-based organization that offers free individual counseling, help developing a quit plan, and free nicotine patches or gum if eligible.
+A community-based organization that offers free individual counseling, advice on healthy lifestyle behaviors, and free nicotine patches or gum if eligible.

 Quit Smoking Medication Discount and Coverage

 A free nationwide Asian-language phone quit smoking service.
 They offer self-help materials, one-on-one telephone counseling, and free nicotine patches sent to your home.
 Call Monday to Friday, 10am - 12 midnight, Eastern Time.

 - Other quit smoking programs in NYC (English / Chinese)